zackijack/dialogue/README.md

 ## Testing

-Simply run `npm test` and all your tests in the `test/` directory will be run.
+Simply run `npm test` and all tests in the `test/` directory will be run.

 ## Changelog